Learn how to build a moderately complex application with Angular.

 /api/states- Returns a list of US states.

 The guide begins (Why Angular) with a discussion of Angular's strengths.
 We will install Angular (Generate an App) and use it to generate a new project.
-Then we will set out creating some components (Creating Components) that will be shown when the right url is present (Adding Routing) and adding navigation links (Creating Navigation) to route to those components.
+Then we will set out creating some components (Creating Components) and (Creating Pipes) to manipulate their data, the component will be shown when the right url is present (Adding Routing) and adding navigation links (Creating Navigation) to route to those components.

 After writing all that code, it's good to learn a bit about testing.
 While this tutorial has tests to verify your solutions, we will turn the tables and have you write a test for retrieving a single restaurant from the service layer (Writing Unit Tests).
 This will prepare us to create a nested route for the restaurant details page (Nested Restaurant Routes).

 Now we are ready to turn our attention to learning about creating, updating, and deleting data.
-We will start by building an Order Form (Building the Order Form) that allows us to create orders on the server (Order Service).
+We will start by building an Order Form (Building the Order Form) and then update it to utilize directives (Creating Directive), which in turn allows us to create orders on the server (Order Service).
 We'll then create a page that lets us update an order's status or delete an order (Order History Component).
-We will even make the order page update when someone else updates an order (Real Time Connections).
+We will utilize pipes to create an item total calculation across the application (Item Total Pipe) and will even make the order page update when someone else updates an order (Real Time Connections).

 At this point, we will have completed the app.
 The final step will be building it to production and deploying it for others to see (Deploy App).